-Funding Method The minimum required contribution is based upon DART's agreement to contribute an amount at least equal to the minimum funding standard under Section 412 of the Internal Revenue Code of 1986, as if the Plan were subject to Section 412, per the stipulation of the "Sale, Purchase and Transfer contract between the City of Dallas and Dallas Area Rapid Transit Actuarial Cost Method Projected Unit Credit and changed to Entry Age Normal for measurement date 9/30/2016.
+Funding Method The minimum required contribution is based upon DART's agreement to contribute an amount at least equal to the minimum funding standard under Section 412 of the Internal Revenue Code of 1986, as if the Plan were subject to Section 412, per the stipulation of the "Sale, Purchase and Transfer contract between the City of Dallas and Dallas Area Rapid Transit Actuarial Cost Method Projected Unit Credit and changed to Entry Age Normal for measurement date 9/30/2017.
 Asset valuation method All assets are valued at market value with an adjustment made to uniformly spread actuarial investment gains and losses (as measured by actual market value investment return against expected market value investment return) over a five-year period.
 Inflation 2.5%.
-Investment Return 7.00% per year compounded annually, net of all expenses and lowered to $6.75%$ for $9/30/2016$ measurement date.
+Investment Return 7.00% per year compounded annually, net of all expenses and lowered to $6.75%$ for September $30,2017$ and September $30,2016$ measurement dates.
 Retirement age 10% at age 55 reaching 100% at age 70.
-Salary Increases 3.25% and lowered to 3% for 9/30/2016 measurement date.
+Salary Increases 3.25% and lowered to 3% for September 30, 2016 measurement date.
 Mortality Healthy Lives: RP-2000 Combined Healthy Table (sex distinct) with rates increased by 8.59% and with fully generational mortality improvement projections using Scale AA.
 Disabled Lives: RP-2000 Disabled Mortality Table (sex distinct).
 The assumed rates of mortality are reasonable as they sufficiently accommodate expected future mortality improvements.